Free forever for DJs

 The right way to send DJ tracks to labels

 Sending tracks to labels as a DJ is different from sending demos as a pure studio producer.
-You're not just trying to get signed — you might be trying to clear an edit, get a track on a promo pool, or build a long-term relationship with an A&R team that pushes your music to the right people.
+You might be sending an edit, sharing a club ID, pitching an original, or building a long-term relationship with an A&R team that fits your sound.
 Here's how to do it without feeling like spam.

 1. Be specific about what you're asking for.
 An edit needs sign-off.
 A bootleg needs permission.
 An original wants a release slot.
 A club ID might just want feedback.
 Tell the label exactly what you want — A&R reps appreciate clarity, and they're much more likely to respond when they know what you're asking.